iliyas4khan/LiveConnect-Full-Stack-Video-Conferencing-Platform/README.md

-# LiveConnect — Full-Stack Video Conferencing Platform (Zoom-like)
+# LiveConnect — Full-Stack Video Conferencing Platform

 ## Project Overview
 LiveConnect is a full-stack video conferencing platform enabling real-time audio and video communication for multiple users, similar to Zoom.
 The platform is designed for interactive and secure meetings with persistent room management.